30 April

 Chairperson: Raphaël Schneeberger

-KEYNOTE: State of stress in the brittle crust and implications for geoenergies
+KEYNOTE: State of stress in the brittle crust: experience gained at the Mont Terri laboratory and implications for geoenergies

 Benoît Valley (CHYN)

-Deciphering the hydrogeological system of the Mont Terri anticline – shake it, weigh it, puncture it
+Deciphering the Mont Terri anticline hydrogeology – shake it, weigh it, sample it

 Felix Kästner (Helmholtz)